-One question that I get in my Instagram Q&A every week is “when should you start freezing breastmilk?”
+Pumping and wondering when should you start freezing breast milk?
 Here’s what to think about when it comes to starting and using a freezer stash.

-Whenever you have extra milk that you think you won’t need to use within three days of pumping it, I would go ahead and freeze it.
+Whenever you have extra milk that you think you won’t need to use within three to four days of pumping it, I would go ahead and freeze it.

-(Note: Fresh breast milk can be kept in the fridge for up to 8 days, but 3 days or less is ideal.
+(Note: Fresh breast milk can be kept in the fridge for up to four days.
 More on breast milk storage here.)

-(Another option is to freeze your milk in ice cube trays, so you can just grab the number of cubes that you need for a feeding.
-More on this here.)
+- Freeze your milk in ice cube trays, so you can just grab the number of cubes that you need for a feeding.

-Even if you don’t need your frozen breastmilk, I would recommend starting to use it about two weeks after starting your stash.
+Even if you don’t need your frozen breast milk right away, I would recommend starting to use it about two weeks after starting your stash.